nozpheratu/agilecrm-wrapper/README.md

-Agilecrm
+AgileCRM Ruby Client
 =================

-This is a ruby gem that wraps the Agile CRM API.
-This project is a fork of [Agile CRM Ruby API](https://github.com/anthonyfranco/agilecrm-ruby-api)!
+This project is a ruby client that wraps the [AgileCRM REST API](https://www.agilecrm.com/api/rest). **Note: This is not an official project, you're welcome to use it but don't expect the AgileCRM team to support it.**

-At present, the only supported operations are are **GET**, and **POST** requests on the **contacts** resource.
+At present, the only supported operations are are **GET**, and **POST** related operations on the **contacts** resource.
 That means you can retrieve a list of contacts and create a new contact with whatever fields you want.
-This api is very early in development, but it will slowly evolve to support other kinds of operations on Agile CRM.
+This client is early in development, but it will slowly evolve to support other kinds of operations.
 Pull requests are always welcome.

 ## Installation